As the Mommy to three young children, I inevitably find stains on the clothes whenever I do laundry.

 3. Dishwashing liquid:

-A bleach-free, lanolin-free mild dishwashing liquid, such as Dawn, can work wonders on oily and greasy stains.
-Since it can cut grease from your dishes it can do the same on your clothes.
+A bleach-free, lanolin-free mild dishwashing liquid like Dawn can work wonders on oily and greasy stains.
+Since it can cut grease from your dishes, it can do the same on your clothes.
 Just rub a little dishwashing liquid into the oily stain with a toothbrush and then rinse away both the soap and oil from your fabric.
-I have personally never had a problem using a colored dishwashing liquid when removing stains, but some people caution to use only clear dishwashing liquid for stain removal so you don’t accidentally get a stain from the soap itself.
+I have personally never had a problem using a colored dishwashing liquid when removing stains.
+Still, some people caution using only clear dishwashing liquid for stain removal so you don’t accidentally get a stain from the soap itself.

 4. Meat tenderizer (unseasoned):

 If your laundry detergents or stain removers do not contain enzymes, you will need to add some when treating protein-based stains like blood, milk, and grass.
 You can make a paste of unseasoned meat tenderizer and water and apply this to the stain for approximately 30 minutes to help break down the proteins within the stain, and then brush off the paste and launder.
 Another source for enzymatic treatments for your stains is to use contents of digestive enzyme tablets that you can purchase at health food stores.